Kwirtz/novelpy/docs/source/usage.rst

 | You can iterate through multiple years just by replacing the focal year by a range and a for loop
 | More info and demonstration are given in the section :ref:`Indicators`.

-| Some pre-build functions can help you perform your analysis by getting the novelty score of a document, plotting the distribution or do a correlation analysis
+| Some pre-build functions can help you perform your analysis by getting the novelty score of a document, plotting the distribution or do a correlation analysis between multiple indicator/variable.

 .. code-block:: python